 Return the windscreen wiper stalk to the Park position (refer to the information on the "Windscreen washer, wiper" in Section 1).
-Check the mounting of external accessories, additional lights and mirrors, and ensure that the wiper blades are secured with adhesive tape.
+Check the mounting of external accessories, additional lights and rear view mirrors, and ensure that the wiper blades are secured with adhesive tape.

 Remove the radio aerial mast if your vehicle is fitted with this equipment.

 Remember to remove the tape and refit the antenna after washing.

-Cleaning the headlights
+Cleaning the headlights, sensors and cameras

-As the headlights are made of plastic "glass", use a soft cloth or cotton wool to clean them.
+Use a soft cloth or cotton wool.
 If this does not clean them properly, moisten the cloth with soapy water, then wipe clean with a soft damp cloth or cotton wool.
 Finally, carefully dry off with a soft dry cloth.